Constant Deviants: Constant Deviants (2006-present)

 After their major label courtship with Arista fell apart.
 Both M.I. and DJ Cutt decided to create SIX2SIX Records in 2006 a imprint dedicated to vinyl record only reissues for independent music artists.
-In 2010 the two begun recording their first album in 10 years entitled 'Diamond'.
+In 2010 the two began recording their first album in 10 years entitled 'Diamond'.
 Diamond received widespread critical acclaim for its production, rawness, and organic appeal.
 PopCulturez gave the album and group high praise, stating:

 "Of course, rhymes are only part of the puzzle, and DJ Cutt’s production oozes a genuine hip-hop appeal to really lift this release.
 With deep breaks, rumbling bass, fine instrumentation and classic samples, this album takes the sonic's back to a rich, organic feel, rather than following the disco-lite fashions of the cross-over set.
 Like all the best hip-hop crews, the strength of The Constant Deviants is the synergy between M.I.’s direct rhyming and DJ Cutt’s beautifully laid production.

 The whole album shows a real depth of respect for hip-hop as a musical art form, with tracks like ‘Chill,’ ‘Gangster Boogie,’ and ‘Krush Groove’ checking old-school classics either in the breaks, samples or rhymes.
 Elsewhere, ‘Mean No Harm,’ brings a laid-back party vibe over a strong organ line and soulful touches.
 However, to pick out stand-out tracks would be to name every tune on this release as the Constant Deviants have shown their quality with an album that delivers from start to finish."

 On May 12, 2015, the duo released their fourth studio album Avant Garde.